lessp/fs/README.md

-# OCaml FS
+# Fs

-FS exposes a simple filesystem interface for OCaml.
+`Fs` aims to expose a simpler filesystem interface for OCaml.

 ## Installation